 - 3 litres oxygen cylinder with mask regulator for emergency (additional charge if used)

-- Kathmandu sightseeing with a van and a guide full day and entrance fees for Pashupatinath – Boudhanath
+- Kathmandu sightseeing with a van and a guide full day for Pashupatinath – Bhaudhanath – Monkey temple – Patan Darbar Square

 - TrekNomads Fee, Trek Captain support and expertise